its999trevor/blogwebapp/README.md

 bash
 Copy code
 npm start
+Open your browser:

-Open your browser and go to http://localhost:3333 to access Blogspot.
+Visit http://localhost:3333 to access Blogspot.

 Usage
-Visit http://localhost:3333 to view all blog posts.
+View All Posts: Visit http://localhost:3333 to see all blog posts.
-Click on a post to view details.
-Filter posts by category using the dropdown filter.
-Log in to create new posts or edit existing ones.
-To log in, go to http://localhost:3333/login.
-Features
-View all blog posts.
-Filter posts by category.
+Filter by Category: Use the dropdown filter to sort posts by category.
-User authentication for creating and editing posts.
-Add new posts with images, descriptions, and categories.
-Edit and delete existing posts.
-Responsive design for a seamless user experience.
+Log In: Go to http://localhost:3333/login to log in and create/edit posts.
 Technologies Used
 Node.js
 Express.js